manoj652/squeezeCNN/README.md

 * --align : Align the pictures speicified by the align_folder_in attribute and save them to the align_folder_out folder.

-* --align_folder_in : Folder containing the non-aligned images.
+* --align_folder_in : Optional.
+Folder containing the non-aligned images.

-* --align_folder_out : Folder to contain the aligned images. *WARNING* : For this version, should always be aligned-images.
+* --align_folder_out : Optional.
+Folder to contain the aligned images. *WARNING* : For this version, should always be aligned-images.

 * --groupid : Specify the groupId of the consumer.
+Must be different on different machines.
 Default is testId2.

 * --brokers : Specify the broker IP and port.
 Default is 179.106.230.91:9092